mixxxdj/mixxx/source/manual_guidelines.rst

 Group problems the user might hit in a particular task right there with the instruction for that task.
-Do not force a user to go to a separate "Troubleshooting" section.
+Do not force a user to go to a separate “Troubleshooting” section.
 We can have such separate sections, but as a author you should duplicate pitfalls and problems and include a solution in the task.

 Technical conventions